JKGDevs/jkgalaxies.net/README.md

 #### images ####
 Contain site images such as the banner, or icons.

+#### videos ####
+Contains site videos, such as the carousel feed videos on the about page.
+Most likely the largest directory, do not upload uncompressed video to the repo!
+Use handbrake or something similar to reduce the size first, if your video is longer than 2 minutes, sufficiently large, or has sound, it should be a youtube video and be hosted there not directly on the webpage.

 #### fonts ####
 Contains specialized fonts for the website.